mx-psi/tfg/text/Mathematics/04-quantum.md

 $\{\operatorname{CNOT}, H, R_{\pi/4}\}$  is a universal gate set.
 :::

-For the proof we will make use of the following technical lemmas.
+:::{.proof name="Proof sketch"}

+We present a brief proof sketch adapted from (@NielsenQuantumComputationQuantum2010, sec.
+4.5.3).

 A *two-level unitary operation* is a unitary operation that acts different from the identity in at most two computational basis states.

-:::{.lemma}
+The first step towards proving the theorem is to prove that these gates form an (infinite) universal gate set.

+:::{.claim}
 (@NielsenQuantumComputationQuantum2010, sec.
 4.5.1)
 The set of two-level unitary operations is a universal gate set.
 :::

 This can be easily shown to be the case by constructing matrices whose multiplication zero-out the components of a unitary matrix.
-Secondly, we will make use of this lemma.

-:::{.lemma}
+Using this claim we can prove:

+:::{.claim}
 (@NielsenQuantumComputationQuantum2010, sec.
 4.5.2)
 The set of single qubit gates together with the CNOT gate forms a universal gate set.
 :::

-To prove this lemma we use the previous lemma and construct an arbitrary two-level unitary gate by appropiately composing single qubit gates and the CNOT gate so that they are applied to the basis states that we need.
+To prove this claim we use the previous claim and construct an arbitrary two-level unitary gate by appropiately composing single qubit gates and the CNOT gate so that they are applied to the basis states that we need.

-Lastly, we prove the theorem.

-:::{.proof name="Proof of the universal gate set theorem"}
-\fxnote{Queda por hacer.}
+Lastly, to prove the theorem, it is shown that $\{H, R_{\pi/4}\}$ can approximate an arbitrary rotation of the qubit Hilbert space from any axis.
+This, together with a decomposition of an arbitrary single-qubit gate into these rotations, proves that $\{H, R_{\pi/4}\}$ can approximate any single qubit gate, which using the last lemma proves the result.
 :::